-Smothered Hamburger Steaks make a hearty, delicious meal any night of the week!
-Mushrooms and onions are sautéed together until browned, then seasoned with a little red wine and beef broth to deglaze the pan.
-Smother the juicy burgers with this combination then top with some cheddar gruyere cheese for a tasty dinner in less than 30 minutes!
+Hamburger Steaks with Mushrooms and Onions make a hearty, delicious meal any night of the week!
+The vegetables are sautéed together until browned, then seasoned with a little red wine and beef broth to deglaze the pan.
+Smother the juicy burgers with this combination then top with some cheddar gruyere cheese for that finishing comfort food touch.

 It’s not a secret that we love beef in the Grumpy house.
-Whenever I need something delicious and nutritious as well as fast, I always turn to some of the leaner cuts of beef.
+Whenever I need something delicious and nutritious as well as fast, I always turn to beef.
 Ground beef is one of my favorites.
 There are so many different ways to enjoy it and it is always one of the easiest ways to put a meal on your table fast!

 Let’s make some Smothered Hamburger Steaks!

 For this recipe I went with 85% lean ground Certified Angus Beef®.
 This gave me a little more fat to help keep the steaks juicy, as well as lean enough for the fat content to not be too high for our diet.
 I added some worcestershire sauce to deepen the flavor of the beef as well as salt and pepper.
 That is all this burger needs for a tasty burger on it’s own!